Predict the products of aldol condensation, followed by dehydrati... | Channels for Pearson+

 Textbook Question

-Predict the products of aldol condensation, followed by dehydration, of the following ketones and aldehydes. (b) acetophenone
+Predict the products of aldol condensation, followed by dehydration, of the following ketones and aldehydes. (c) cyclohexanone

 Verified Solution